DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc E - The Missing Vistana.md

 * Few members of the household enter the attic anymore, though the Baron’s son, Victor Vallakovich, has been known to disappear into it for hours or even days at a time.
 When he does, Tereska usually leaves his meals on a table by the entrance to the attic and knocks on the trapdoor to alert him.
 * If the players ask about Victor, Tereska notes that he eats too little and seems strangely isolated and terse for a young man his age, especially since the strange illness that struck “that Wachter girl” just over two months ago.
 (Tereska doesn’t remember her name, but knows that the girl was Lady Fiona Wachter’s daughter, and that she and Victor got along well.)
 Tereska declines to elaborate, insisting that the Baron’s family matters are none of her business.

-If the players express an interest in investigating the attic, Tereska provides them with directions to the entrance in <span class="citation">N3o.
-Master Bedroom (p.
+If the players express an interest in investigating the attic, Tereska provides them with directions to the entrance in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-town-of-vallaki#N3oMasterBedroom">N3o.
+Master Bedroom</a> (p.
 108)</span>.
 She also prepares a small plate of bread and cheese, which she asks them to bring to Victor.
 Proceed to [[#E3c.
 Speaking with Victor]] below.
 ### 2. Infiltrating the Mansion
 The players may choose to infiltrate the mansion rather than obtain Baron Vallakovich’s permission.
 If they are found, however, one or more NPCs can raise the alarm by shouting for aid.
 If the alarm is raised, twelve **guards** arrive at the mansion two minutes later, followed by Izek Strazni one minute afterward.

 The NPCs in the mansion behave as follows:

-* [[Non-Player Characters#Baron Vargas Vallakovich|Baron Vallakovich]] can generally be found in <span class="citation">N3l.
-Library (p.
-107)</span> during the day, and in <span class="citation">N3o.
-Master Bedroom (p.
+* [[Non-Player Characters#Baron Vargas Vallakovich|Baron Vallakovich]] can generally be found in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-town-of-vallaki#N3lLibrary">N3l.
+Library</a> (p.
+107)</span> during the day, and in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-town-of-vallaki#N3oMasterBedroom">N3o.
+Master Bedroom</a> (p.
 108)</span> at night.
 He is accompanied by his two **mastiffs**, Fang and Claw, at all times.
 If he finds the players trespassing, he sets Fang and Claw to attack them, but raises the alarm if the dogs are defeated.
-* Baroness Lydia Petrovna can generally be found in <span class="citation">N3c.
-Dining Room (p.
-106)</span> during the day and in <span class="citation">N3o.
-Master Bedroom (p.
+* Baroness Lydia Petrovna can generally be found in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-town-of-vallaki#N3cDiningRoom">N3c.
+Dining Room</a> (p.
+106)</span> during the day and in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-town-of-vallaki#N3oMasterBedroom">N3o.
+Master Bedroom</a> (p.
 108)</span> at night.
 If she finds the players trespassing during the day, she assumes that they are guests of her husband, Vargas, and greets them accordingly; otherwise, she screams, then faints.
-* Victor Vallakovich can generally be found in <span class="citation">N3t.
-Victor's Workroom (p.
+* Victor Vallakovich can generally be found in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-town-of-vallaki#N3tVictorsWorkroom">N3t.
+Victor's Workroom</a> (p.
 109)</span> both day and night.
 If he finds the players trespassing, he greets them warily and demands to know their names and business.
 (He won’t raise the alarm if his curiosity is satisfied.)
-* Tereska, the cook, can generally be found in <span class="citation">N3g.
-Kitchen (p.
-106)</span> during the day, and in <span class="citation">N3f.
-Servants' Quarters (p.
+* Tereska, the cook, can generally be found in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-town-of-vallaki#N3gKitchen">N3g.
+Kitchen</a> (p.
+106)</span> during the day, and in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-town-of-vallaki#N3fServantsQuarters">N3f.
+Servants' Quarters</a> (p.
 106)</span> at night.
 If she finds the players trespassing, she gives them an opportunity to leave, but raises the alarm if they refuse.
-* Clavdia, the maid, can generally be found on the second floor during the morning, on the first floor during the afternoon, and in <span class="citation">N3f.
-Servants’ Quarters (p.
+* Clavdia, the maid, can generally be found on the second floor during the morning, on the first floor during the afternoon, and in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-town-of-vallaki#N3fServantsQuarters">N3f.
+Servants’ Quarters</a> (p.
 106)</span> at night.
 If she finds the players trespassing, she immediately raises the alarm.

 > [!abstract]+ **Banishment from Vallaki**
 > If Izek and the guards confront the players and defeat them in combat, they confiscate the players' weapons and throw them out of town, leaving them as food for the wolves of the Svalich Wood.
 The players awaken on the western side of the Old Svalich Road, stripped of their armor and any non-hidden weapons, equipment, or valuables.
 >
 > To recover their possessions, the players must first sneak back into Vallaki, avoiding the twelve **guards** patrolling the walls and gates around the city.
-The players can find their belongings stored in <span class="citation">N3m.
-Locked Closet (p.
+The players can find their belongings stored in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-town-of-vallaki#N3mLockedCloset">N3m.
+Locked Closet</a> (p.
 107)</span>, near the chained Udo Lukovich.
 ## E3b.
 Searching the Library
 <span class="citation"><em>This scene takes place in Chapter 5: Area N3l.</em></span>

-If the players gain access to <span class="citation">N3l.
-Library (p.
+If the players gain access to <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-town-of-vallaki#N3lLibrary">N3l.
+Library</a> (p.
 107)</span>, they can attempt to search the shelves for information regarding the platinum signet ring.
 With a full hour spent searching, the players can confirm that no books contain any information about the ring.

 In the course of the players’ search, one of the players identifies a familiar name in a genealogical tome archiving births and deaths to Vallakian families: Ireena Strazni, the younger sister of Izek Strazni and the daughter of Grygori and Fatima Strazni.
 According to the records, however, Ireena Strazni died more than eighteen years ago at the age of four, with Grygori and Fatima dying shortly thereafter.
 Grygori and Fatima’s deaths are marked as *Suicide by hanging*, while Ireena’s cause of death is marked as *Unknown (presumed devoured by wolves).*